Sakshi290314/Predictive-Maintenance-of-Aircraft-Engines-Using-NASA-C-MAPSS-Dataset/README.md

 **Phase 2 — Data Preprocessing**
 Step 1 — Load Raw Data

-Loaded train_FD001.txt with proper column names and removed empty columns caused by trailing spaces.

-Step 2 — Calculate RUL

-Created the target variable that the model will predict.
+Step 2 — Calculate RUL: Created the target variable that the model will predict.

 RUL = Max Cycle of Engine − Current Cycle

 Engine 1 at Cycle 50 → RUL = 192 - 50 = 142 cycles left

-Step 3 — Remove Useless Sensors

-Sensors that never change were dropped since they add no value to the model.
+Step 3 — Remove Useless Sensors: Sensors that never change were dropped since they add no value to the model.

 Removed : sensor_1, sensor_5, sensor_6, sensor_10, sensor_16, sensor_18, sensor_19